armkeh/principles-of-programming-languages/README.md

 ## September

   - September 18
+    The notes from the live coding lecture have been properly placed in that section.

+    They will be updated ASAP to include relevant code for the upcoming homework.

+  - September 18
     Testing code has been uploaded for homework 1, in the homework file itself. **For this homework, it is optional that you complete the** **testing interface and submit it with your homework**.
 For future